stereoplegic/structor/docs/README.md

 ## Structor's User Guide

+* Getting Started
+* Many other chapters explaining how Structor works and how it helps in building a React/Redux applications...

 ### Getting started

 Structor does not depend on any starter/seed/boilerplate porject.
 It runs even in an empty folder with `package.json`.